MNeverOff/wee-forest/README.md

 1. Run the [Area Calculation Notebook](data/uk_gb_areas.ipynb) to completion - generating the point datasets for area calculation.
 1. Finally, run the [MBTiles Notebook](data/uk_gb_tiles.ipynb) to generate the .mbtiles files for the map, 23 in total, around 4.5GB total size.
 1. Set up the .env file in the [lens](./lens/) directory, following the instructions in the [lens readme](./lens/README.md).
 1. With everything done, you should be able to run the dev server via `npm run dev`, or production in docker via `npm run docker: build` in lens and `docker-compose up` in docker folders, assuming `.env` files were set up correctly.
-First few minutes will be spent generating indices so the area calculation might be unresponsive.
+First few minutes will be spent generating indexes so the area calculation might be unresponsive.

 ## Contributing